William Wynne-Jones, Baron Wynne-Jones

 William Francis Kenrick Wynne-Jones, Baron Wynne-Jones (8 May 1903 – 8 November 1982) was a British chemist.
 Raised to the peerage in 1964, he sat as a Labour peer.
-Research Assistant and lecturer in Physical Chemistry, University of Bristol.
-International Research Fellow, University of Copenhagen (Denmark) (1927–29); Lecturer in Chemisrrv, University of Reading (1929–38); Leverhulme Research Fellow, Princeton University (USA I (1934); Professor of Chemistry, University College, Dundee (then a part of the University of St Andrews, but which later became the University of Dundee) (1938–47); Professor of Physical Chemistry.
-King's College, Newcastle upon Tyne (1947–56) and Professor of Chemistry and Head of the School of Chemistry, Newcastle University, 1956-68.
-Pro Vice-Chancellor, Newcastle University, 1965-68.
+Research assistant and lecturer in physical chemistry, University of Bristol.
+International research fellow, University of Copenhagen (Denmark) (1927–29); lecturer in chemistry, University of Reading (1929–38); Leverhulme Research Fellow, Princeton University (US) (1934); professor of chemistry, University College, Dundee (then a part of the University of St Andrews, but which later became the University of Dundee) (1938–47); professor of physical chemistry, King's College, Newcastle upon Tyne (1947–56) and professor of chemistry and head of the school of chemistry, Newcastle University, 1956–68.
+Pro vice-chancellor, Newcastle University, 1965–68.

-Wynne-Jones was created a Life Peer on 17 December 1964 with the title Baron Wynne-Jones, of Abergele in the County of Denbigh.
+Wynne-Jones was created a life peer on 17 December 1964 with the title Baron Wynne-Jones, of Abergele in the County of Denbigh.

 Lord Wynne-Jones died in 1982.